microsoft/nni/docs/en_US/reference/experiment_config.rst

 default: ``False``

-When enabled, logging will be more verbose and some internal validation will be loosen.
+When enabled, logging will be more verbose and some internal validation will be loosened.

 logLevel
 --------

-Set log level of whole system.
+Set log level of the whole system.

 type: ``Optional[str]``